 How to not let others define you?

 - There may be times when you need to distance yourself from certain people to prevent you from being subjected to certain judgments which can affect you negatively.
 Be selective with the people that you spend time with.

 - Develop a strong sense of self/identity, find yourself, know who you are and who you want to be.
-The stronger your sense of self is the less likely you are to be influenced by others trying to define who you are.
+The stronger your sense of self is, the less likely you are to be influenced by others trying to define you.